The role of stellar expansion on the formation of gravitational wave sources: Results

-In general the stellar radius is dependent on the ZAMS mass and then to the initial metallicity of the object.
+In general the stellar radius is dependent on the ZAMS mass and on the initial metallicity of the object.
 On the other hand stellar winds are proportional to metallicity and therefore may significantly reduce the mass and the radius of a star.
 In \cite{Hurley_2000} formulae, as implemented in the {\tt StarTrack} code, the maximum radial expansion always peaks at around $Z$= 0.002 .
 It must be pointed out that the results around this metallicity are just interpolations from the \cite{Hurley_2000} fits of the stellar set of models from \cite{Pols_1998}.
 The maximum radius peak could therefore be only an artefact.
 Also, the evolution of any star with a ZAMS mass beyond 50\,M$_\odot$ is an extrapolation of the formulae, since they were only fit for stars up to that initial mass.
 Likewise, the stellar set of models from \cite{Pols_1998} was computed for ZAMS masses between 0.5 and 50\,M$_\odot$ with a spacing of $\sim$ 0.1 in log$M$, which means that for any other initial mass within that range the stellar evolution is also interpolated.
 Such an interpretation could be strengthened by our Model 4b {\tt MESA} simulations (see Sec. \ref{subsec:our_MESA}) shown in Figure \ref{fig:RM_Z_MESA}, which we repeat is the model that doesn't adopt the MLT++ scheme to treat superadiabatic radiative envelopes layers of massive stars.
 The line for 100\,M$_\odot$ stops at a metallicity of 0.004 because beyond that point with our {\tt MESA} setup the simulations reach a timestep limit that makes it impossible to get past the main sequence.
 In these {\tt MESA} calculations the maximum stellar radius almost always increases with metallicity for stars below 40\,M$_\odot$.
 For the most massive stellar tracks the maximum radius increases less steeply as a function of metallicity if compared to lower mass stars.
 This is a result of an increased internal mixing for massive stars that reduces the mass of the H-rich envelope limiting the radial expansion beyond main sequence.
 Additionally, for larger metallicities stellar winds become strong enough to help effectively remove the H-rich envelope and further reduce stellar expansion (see the large decrease in radius for the $M_{\text{ZAMS}}$~=~40~M$_\odot$ and $M_{\text{ZAMS}}$~=~50~M$_\odot$ models around $Z$~=~0.02).
-The peaks at $R_{\text{MAX}}$~>~3000~R$_\odot$ for the 30\,M$_\odot$ and 40\,M$_\odot$ stars are due to numerical noise in the simulation of loosely bound, radiation-pressure-dominated envelopes, not to actual physical effects.
+For 30\,M$_\odot$ at $Z$\,=\,0.02 and 40\,M$_\odot$ at $Z$\,=\,0.025, we take $R_{\rm MAX}$ before the radial behaviour of models is dominated by numerical noise due to proximity to the Eddington limit.
 This was shown in Sec.
 7.2 of \cite{Paxton2013} to be a well-known issue for detailed simulations of massive and high-metallicity post-MS stars.
+Since the numerical difficulties occur in the red supergiant stage and typically only after the star has began moving leftwards in the HR diagram (i.e. contracting), we deem that taking their radii just before that time as their maximum expansion is an optimal approximation, considering also that the loosely bound envelopes lead to drastic mass loss events that keep the stars from further expanding.
 It is important to highlight that, on the contrary to our {\tt StarTrack} simulations, our detailed simulations do not show $R_{\rm MAX}$ peaking at $Z$= 0.002 (or at any other initial metallicity) for every $M_{\rm ZAMS}$.